rodgersxy/JavaScript/docker/README.md

  * Deployment
  * Testing

+ ## Docker Daemon
+ Docker Daemon is the boss and it is a background process that manages Docker images, containers, networks, and storage volumes

  ## Docker Image
  Image is a template for creating an environment of your choice
  It has everything you need to run your Apps
  Image is also a snapshot
  An image contains an OS,Software, App Code

+## Dockerfile
+Dockerfile has the instruction or commands that explains to the docker how to and what to build  cl

  ## Container
  Container is simply a running instance of an image
  ### example how run:
  docker run -d nginx:latest
  docker container ls -------- (to check if it is running)
+ docker container ls --all -- (To see all the runnable containers existing in your system)
  Preferred way of check list of running container ------ (docker ps)
  docker stop (CONTAINER ID)   ---- to stop the container
  docker run -d -p 8080:80    ------- to specify or map port